CoursePark/aws-mfa/README.md

 ### Notes

 - The session credentials will be stored in `/tmp/.aws/session-credentials`.
-- The MFA code can also be passed as an argument to `aws-mfa-session.sh`.
+- The MFA security code can also be passed as an argument to `aws-mfa-session.sh`.